ksscarlata/HodgePodgeTriage/README.md

     public partial class Form1 : Form
     {
-        internal Patient CurrentPatient = new Patient(); //patient k created for use in Form1
+        internal Patient CurrentPatient = new Patient(); //patient k created for use in Form1 internal Patient DifferentPatient = new Patient(); //check for different Patient used in NewPatientButton

         public Form1()
         {